abordones/proyecto-flp-1/README.md

 ### Wamp
  - All versions of Wamp for Windows are available on https://www.wampserver.com/en/
- - Download the Wamp according to your system architecture and get 3.2.6 version.
+ - Download the Wamp according to your system architecture and get `3.2.6 version`

 ##### Change the storage mechanism from ISAM to INNODB